frontenddogma/css-optimization-basics/manuscript/production.md

 2) Same scenario—if all our styles are in one style sheet, what is a good balance to make sure that the style sheet gets cached but we can swiftly roll out updates?

 I set out to go over both questions in detail but I believe it more useful to leave them a little open.
-This should remind us that, even though technical questions often beg quite definite answers, there are questions that don’t lead to a strict “right” or “wrong”—the answers often still depend on our priorities.
+This should remind us that, even though technical questions often beg definite answers, there are questions that don’t lead to a strict “right” or “wrong”—the answers often still depend on our priorities.

 What’s there to consider for a decision?